-Each of the following diagrams show the rear panel of two MSA 1040 controller enclosures equipped with dual-controller modules using FC or iSCSI host interface protocol.
-The controller modules use qualified SFP options of the same type, supporting the host interface protocol ordered from your supplier.
+Each of the following diagrams show the rear panel of two MSA 2040 SAN controller enclosures equipped with dual-controller modules.
+The controller modules can use qualified SFP options of the same type, or they can use a combination of qualified SFP options supporting different interface protocols.

-- (1) IMPORTANT: Whereas linear storage supports FC and iSCSI host interface protocols for replication, virtual storage supports iSCSI host interface protocol for replication.
-Both linear and virtual storage support qualified FC and iSCSI SFP options for host connection. - (1) IMPORTANT: MSA 1040 controller enclosures support dual-controller configuration only.
-Single-controller support is provided only when a controller fails over to its partner controller.
-A controller module must be installed in each IOM slot to ensure sufficient airflow through the enclosure during operation.
+1 IMPORTANT: Whereas linear storage supports FC and iSCSI host interface protocols for replication, virtual storage supports iSCSI host interface protocol for replication.
+Both linear and virtual storage support qualified FC and iSCSI SFP options for host connection.